KnowledgeMarkg/E-comorrce/README.md

 # Eccormorce - An E-commerce Website

-Eccormorce is a modern e-commerce website built with React, Firebase, and Vite.
+Eccormorce is a modern e-commerce website built with React, Firebase, Vite, and Tailwind CSS.
 It provides a seamless shopping experience for users to browse products, add them to their cart, and complete the checkout process.

 ## Features